 Featured Artist and Speaker, Portland Community College Art Beat Festival, Portland, OR

-Symposium & Panel Discussion, Pitzer College, The Claremont Colleges
+Symposium & Panel Discussion, Pitzer College, The Claremont Colleges, CA

 Presenter, Portland State University, MFA Monday Night Lecture Series, Portland, OR

 Diverse Voices/Diverse Media panelist, moderated by Rocio Aranda-Alvarado, Montclair Art Museum, Montclair, NJ

 Visiting Artist, Department of Art and Design, Montclair University, Montclair, NJ

 Artist Talk and Art Collaboration, SunValley Art Center, Ketchum, ID

 Juror, Professional Development Fellowships, College Art Association, New York, NY